 Section 6. (a) (1) A kindergarten student or incoming grades 1-5 student identified with a mathematics deficiency, or who demonstrates the signs of dyscalculia, shall be provided intensive mathematics interventions recommended by the Elementary Mathematics Task Force to address his or her specific mathematics deficiency.
-Intensive interventions should be a part of the multi-tiered system of support of a school.
 A K-5 student who exhibits a mathematics deficiency based on an approved screener assessment, diagnostic assessment, benchmark assessment, or classroom formative assessment shall receive immediate mathematics intervention.

-- (2) The mathematics teacher of the student receiving mathematics intervention shall prepare reports that coincide with grading periods and a comprehensive end of year report detailing any mathematics intervention provided.
-Reports shall be provided to the parent or legal guardian of the student, and his or her mathematics teacher for the immediately succeeding school year, and shall include all of the following: - a.
-The name of the student. - 24 b.
-The name of the teacher providing the intervention. - c.
-Screener, diagnostic, and formative assessment results that identify mathematics deficiencies.
+- (2) The mathematics teacher of the student receiving mathematics intervention shall prepare reports that coincide with grading periods and a comprehensive end of year report detailing any mathematics intervention provided. - a.
+Reports shall include all of the following: - 1.
+The name of the student. - 2.
+The name of the teacher providing the intervention. - 3.
+The mathematics deficiency or deficiencies addressed. - 4.
+The Elementary Mathematics Task Force recommended mathematics intervention programs or curricula, or both, used to improve the student's deficiency or deficiencies.

-d.
+- 5. Mathematics intervention services and supports implemented from the list provided in subsection (c). - 6.
+Any tools used to monitor student progress. - 7.
 Student growth.

-- e.
-Mathematics strengths of the student. - (b) Each local education agency shall provide mathematics intervention services for grades K-5 students identified with mathematics deficiencies.
-Those services shall include, but not be limited to, any of the following: - (1) Working with an effective or highly effective teacher of mathematics, as demonstrated by student mathematics performance data and teacher performance evaluations. - (2) Effective instructional strategies to accelerate student progress provided by a highly qualified teacher who has training and experience in the implementation of teaching mathematics through problem solving; providing an environment for students to make sense of cognitively demanding tasks; providing justifications for strategies and solutions; making connections with the mathematics; and receiving feedback about mathematics ideas. - (3) Mathematics intervention services and supports to improve any identified area of mathematics deficiency including, but not limited to, any of the following: - a.
+- b.
+Reports that coincide with grading periods, and a comprehensive end of year report, shall be provided to the parent or legal guardian of the student and his or her mathematics teacher for the immediately succeeding school year.
+The reports shall include all of the following: - 1.
+The information provided in the reports under paragraph a. - 2.
+Student growth for the grading period and school year based on Elementary Mathematics Task Force approved formative mathematics assessments and the State Board of Education approved summative mathematics assessment. - 3.
+Mathematics strengths and areas in need of improvement of the student. - (b) Screener or approved assessment system reports may also be included with the grading period and comprehensive end of year reports. - (c) Each local education agency shall provide mathematics intervention services for grades K-5 students identified with mathematics deficiencies.
+Those services shall include, but not be limited to, any of the following: - (1) Working with an effective or highly effective teacher of mathematics, as demonstrated by student mathematics performance data and teacher performance evaluations.

+(2) Effective instructional strategies to accelerate student progress provided by a highly qualified teacher who has training and experience in the implementation of teaching mathematics through problem solving; providing an environment for students to make sense of cognitively demanding tasks; providing justifications for strategies and solutions; making connections with the mathematics; and receiving feedback about mathematics ideas.

+- (3) Mathematics intervention services and supports to improve any identified area of mathematics deficiency including, but not limited to, any of the following: - a.
 Additional instructional time devoted to evidence-based mathematics instruction and interventions recommended by the Elementary Mathematics Task Force, including engaging, high quality, and rigorous supplemental sessions. - b.
-Providing daily targeted small group mathematics intervention based on student needs.

-c.
-Providing supplemental, evidence-based mathematics interventions before or after school, or both, delivered by a highly qualified teacher of mathematics or trained tutor.
+Providing daily targeted small group mathematics intervention based on student needs. - c.
+Providing supplemental, evidence-based mathematics interventions before or after school, or both, delivered by a highly qualified teacher of mathematics or trained tutor. - d.
+Frequently monitoring the progress of the mathematics skills of each student throughout the school year and adjusting instruction according to student need. - e.
+Incorporating material from a previous grade to link understanding to grade level curriculum.